RockAfeller2013/proxmox_helperscripts/AICluster/RaspberryPi/README.md

 sudo mount -a
 ```

+- gpiozero is a high-level Python library that makes it easy to control Raspberry Pi hardware such as:
+- lgpio is the modern GPIO backend used by gpiozero on current Raspberry Pi OS releases.

 ```bash

 10. Install GPIO Python libraries sudo apt update sudo apt install -y python3-gpiozero python3-rpi.gpio python3-lgpio